fa-bien/broute/README.md

 ## General structure

-All implementations are a subdirectory of the "implementations" directory.
+All implementations are a subdirectory of the `implementations` directory.
 New implementations should also go there.

-Each implementation directory contains a script called `run_benchmark.sh` that takes two arguments:
+Each implementation directory contains a script called `run_benchmark.sh` which takes two arguments:
 1. the directory containing input data files to consider for the benchmark
 1. the benchmark name